Blog

 Andrew Moreau

-Andrew has worked in ticketing and marketing operations for small to midsized performing arts organizations over the past thirteen years and is thrilled to work with JCA Arts Marketing clients on pricing and customer behavior initiatives.
+Andrew has worked in ticketing and marketing operations for small to midsized performing arts organizations over the past fifteen years and is thrilled to work with JCA clients on Tessitura support & projects, pricing and customer behavior initiatives.

 June 29, 2022